chsohn15/hp_writing_app_frontend/README.md

 See the video demo here: https://youtu.be/IDtMxssicik.

 To use the app, open the 'hogwarts_backend' repository, bundle install, and run "rails s" to begin the server.
-When cloning and running the frontend, run "npm start."
+When operating the frontend, run "npm start."